Clarifai/old-docs/api-guide/api-overview/README.md

 {% endtabs %}

-##### gRPC Clients (alpha)
+##### gRPC Clients

-We are in the process of building auto-generated clients using [gRPC](https://grpc.io/).
-These clients may offer higher performance since they use the more optimized gRPC channel to transfer the data over the network.
+You can also use any of the new auto-generated clients built using [gRPC](https://grpc.io/).
+These clients may offer better performance since they use a gRPC channel where the network transfer of the data is optimized.
 The data is serialized with [Protocol Buffers](https://developers.google.com/protocol-buffers/).

 These clients are auto-generated and will always have the latest available Clarifai API